This e-learning programme provides transferable training in the management of...

 Our courses are informed by the latest research and we work closely with organisations from both the public and private sector to ensure our teaching is at the forefront of practice.

 Many of our students have successfully applied for promotion as a result of undertaking our single modules.
-This module can also for part of the PgCert Gastrointestinal Disorders.
+This course can also be taken as part of the PgCert Gastrointestinal Disorders.

 We work with over 100 health and social care organisations so our links with industry are very strong.
 These relationships will be of direct benefit to you because our academic team work in practice in some of these organisations at a senior level so are able to keep you at the forefront of developments in the sector which in turn help you provide a better service.